 In 2017, Code for America partnered with the Center on Budget and Policy Priorities, Civilla, and Nava to launch the Integrated Benefits Initiative.
 Over the next three years, we set out to test and pilot human-centered approaches to improve outcomes, and learn what an optimal safety net could look like at all points in the benefits enrollment journey.

-We started in Michigan, where we helped create a streamlined combined application for SNAP and Medicaid, while in Louisiana we tackled churn with text message reminders to 27,000 Louisianians across WIC, SNAP, Medicaid, and TANF recipients at risk of losing their benefits if they didn’t renew them.
+We started in Michigan, where in partnership with Civilla we helped create a streamlined combined application for SNAP and Medicaid, while in Louisiana we tackled churn with text message reminders to 27,000 Louisianians across WIC, SNAP, Medicaid, and TANF recipients at risk of losing their benefits if they didn’t renew them.
 Those short-term pilots had lasting impact: Michigan now has one of the best integrated benefits applications in the country, while Louisiana has since scaled up the text messaging pilot as a key part of their ongoing COVID-19 response.
 We tied this work to larger, comparative efforts like documenting the national online benefits status quo.

 The first version of the Integrated Benefits Initiative’s key success metric (our “North Star”) read: “Define the optimal integrated application and enrollment experience for clients, caseworkers, and managers.”
 But in five pilots across five states and five different points in the benefits journey, we quickly learned that there is no optimal experience of securing public safety net benefits, because there is no single, monolithic person trying to access those benefits.
 As we articulated the principles for an optimal, human-centered safety net, we considered what our next phase of work could look like.